Infant Safe Haven Laws - Tennessee

 A mother who voluntarily delivers an infant may revoke such voluntary delivery by applying to the court no later than 30 days after notice was given.
 After 30 days, no voluntary delivery shall be set aside except upon clear and convincing evidence of duress, fraud, or intentional misrepresentation.

 Within 10 days of receipt of an infant, the department shall give notice once a week for 4 consecutive weeks in a newspaper where the voluntary delivery occurred.
-The notice shall include information to inform the putative father how to claim paternity and the mother how to revoke voluntary delivery.
-The notice shall specify that failure to seek contact with the infant through the department or to revoke the voluntary delivery within 30 days of the last publication of notice shall constitute abandonment of the infant and of the mother's interest.
+The notice shall include information to provide an opportunity for the putative father to claim paternity and the mother to revoke voluntary delivery.
+The notice shall describe the infant, identify where and when voluntary delivery occurred, specify how and who to contact for follow up, and provide any other relevant information.